Nenotriple/img-txt_viewer/README.md

 pip install pillow
 ```

-The autocomplete function requires the included "danbooru.csv" file to be located in the same folder as the script
+The autocomplete function requires the included "danbooru.csv" file to be located in the same folder as the script.

 # Version History

+v1.63 changes:

+- *Autocomplete now returns much better suggestions.*
+- *Further improvements to typo correction.*

 v1.62 changes:

 - *Tips and features added to startup.*

-- *Removed directory text widget and replaced it with a button with a dynamic label*
+- *Removed directory text widget and replaced it with a button with a dynamic label.*

-- *Error handling added when selecting a directory*
+- *Error handling added when selecting a directory.*

 v1.61 changes:

 - *Saving now fixes various typos such as: Double and triple commas are replaced with single commas.
-Extra spaces are reduced to single spaces. leading and trailing spaces/commas are removed*
+Extra spaces are reduced to single spaces. leading and trailing spaces/commas are removed.*
 - *utf-8 encoding is enforced.*

-- *Undo now works as expected*
+- *Undo now works as expected.*

 v1.6 changes:

-- *New feature: Autocomplete using danbooru tags*
+- *New feature: Autocomplete using danbooru tags.*

 v1.5 changes:

-- *New feature: Select and highlight duplicates*
+- *New feature: Select and highlight duplicates.*

-v1.42 changes:

-- *Misc ui improvements*

-- *Now supports loading .jpeg/.webp/.bmp image types*